LarryFeng01/MortgageBackedSecuritiesPrepaymentRiskModel/README.md

 Data is split into training and test sets using train_test_split, and cross‑validation is applied to estimate out‑of‑sample performance.
 Evaluation metrics include:
 - Classification: accuracy, precision, recall, F1‑score, ROC curves, AUC, confusion matrices, and classification reports.
 - Regression : R², mean squared error (MSE), and mean absolute error (MAE).​
+### Conclusions
+Across regression models, logistic with and L1 penalty and liblinear solver (Lasso) had the best accuracy in train and test scores.
+From ensemble tree models, both models produced the same accuracy and are also higher than all the regression models tested.